g2384/Life-In-The-UK/Facts.md

 ### The Reformation in Scotland and Mary, Queen of Scots

-- The queen of Scotland, Mary Stuart (often now called ‘Mary, Queen of Scots’) was a Catholic.
+- The queen of Scotland, Mary Stuart (often now called ‘Mary, Queen of Scots’) was a **Catholic**.
 - She was only a week old when her father died and she became queen.
 Much of her childhood was spent in **France**.
 - When she returned to Scotland, she was the centre of a power struggle between different groups.
 When her husband was murdered, Mary was suspected of involvement and fled to England.
-She gave her throne to her Protestant son, James VI of Scotland.
+She gave her throne to her **Protestant** son, James VI of Scotland.
 - Mary was Elizabeth I’s cousin and hoped that Elizabeth might help her, but Elizabeth suspected Mary of wanting to take over the English throne, and kept her a prisoner for **20** years.
 Mary was eventually executed, accused of plotting against Elizabeth I.

-### James I (cousin)
+### James I (Elizabeth's cousin)

 - James VI Scotland, Elizabeth's cousin, became King James I of England, Wales and Ireland.
 Scotland remained a separate country.
 - The King James Bible: One achievement of King James’ reign was a new translation of the Bible into English.
 This translation is known as the **‘King James Version’** or the **‘Authorised Version’**.
 It was not the first English Bible but is a version which continues to be used in many Protestant churches today.